 Inherited properties typically come with home insurance costs, but these costs partly depend on your decisions about the property's future.
 For example, if you leave the house or flat unoccupied for more than a month, you'll need to take out an unoccupied insurance policy.
 This is one of many reasons why it's smart to consider a quick, easy cash sale of unwanted property.

-Tax is another major issue.
-Learning how to effectively sell inherited houses also involves getting a grip on three different taxes that you might need to pay: capital gains tax, income tax and inheritance task.
+Tax on inherited property is another major issue.
+Learning how to effectively sell inherited houses also involves getting a grip on three different taxes that you might need to pay: capital gains tax, income tax and inheritance tax.
 We'll explain each of these below.
 In addition, remember that even when there's no one in the property, you're obligated to pay council tax on it.
 Try reaching out to someone from our local council to check whether they can offer you a discount.

 Finally, inherited properties may also come with a remaining mortgage.
 It's common for the mortgage to already be paid off, but look into this and make sure you ask explicitly.
 The mortgage lender can give you all the information you need on this, along with outlining how they deal with payments after death (as terms may vary between different lenders).

-Whether you're liable to pay inheritance tax depends on the total value of the estate of the person who has passed away.
+Whether you're liable to pay tax on inherited property depends on the total value of the estate of the person who has passed away.
 The estate value is determined by their total assets, and if these assets are greater than £325,000 then you'll need to pay inheritance tax.
 To avoid adding interest, the tax has to be paid within six months of the person's death

 However, note that there are some exceptions to this - if you've inherited property from a close relative (usually a parent or a partner), there may be a higher asset threshold that reduces the amount of tax you owe.